gturi/completable-promise/README.md

 });
 ```

-A solution to this problem is using CompletablePromise `tryResolve`:
+A solution to this problem is using `tryResolve` method:

 ```js
 const completablePromise = new CompletablePromise();